 551 South Tryon Street

 The Gantt Center presents dynamic, exciting art in all genres that celebrate the African-American story.
 The museum also hosts frequent events, including family arts activities, after-hours events, films, lectures, and special tours.

 Regular adult admission is $9, with discounts for students, senior, and military members.
 The Gantt Center is part of Bank of America’s Museums on Us program, which offers free admission to Bank of America customers the first weekend of the month.
-Also, there is usually a Groupon for 50% admission for two or four people.
+In addition, admission is free on Wednesday nights for everyone, as part of the Wednesday Night Live program.

 Levine Museum of the New South

 Levine Museum of the New South focuses on the South after the Civil War, with a mission of building a stronger, more equitable community by connecting people to the city and to each other.
-The museum’s exhibits and programs take an unflinching look at the experiences of people of diverse backgrounds who call Charlotte home.
-Many current and past exhibits have shined a light on the African American experience in the South, including Brooklyn: Once a City Within a City, It Happened Here: Lynching and Remembrance, and K(NO)W Justice K(NO)W Peace.
+The museum’s new location is beside the Green, between Bernadin’s Restaurant and the Three Wells Fargo Lobby.

 Admission is free.

 Trade Street and Beatties Ford Road

 History South has put together a self-guided walking out of the Historic West End and JCSU Campus.

 Queen City Nerve has created a collection of articles about local Black History, covering slavery, revolution, the Civil Rights Movement, redlining, segregation, desegregation and more.